iStockphoto.com / Sean Pavone

 See all the AAA recommended attractions for this destination.

 You’ll be out-of-this-world, however, for Walt Disney World Resort®'s Victoria & Albert’s , which earns its competitive AAA Five Diamond Rating for regal food, service and setting.
+If you’re looking for romantic things for couples to do, enjoy a fancy meal here.
 With dishes such as shrimp wrapped in prosciutto, there’s no doubt the restaurant can create a meal suitable for your trip’s fairytale ending.

 See all the AAA Diamond Rated restaurants for this destination.